archivesunleashed/archivesunleashed.org/content/washington/index.md

 ## Schedule

-We are looking forward to spending a couple of days with with our participants.
+We are looking forward to spending a couple of days with our participants.
 We will be kicking off the event with some discussion around the project and set up of the Archives Unleashed Toolkit.
-After that it's full steam ahead with team project work.
-A light breakfast and lunch will be provided on both days, and there will be plently of coffee and tea throughout the event!
+The majority of datathon time will be spent on team project work.
+A light breakfast and lunch will be provided on both days, and there will be plenty of coffee and tea throughout the event!

 Please click the link to download the full  [Washington Datathon schedule](/images/washington-schedule.pdf)!